MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## User Profile properties

-New user profile properties can be created in SharePoint Server 2016, however the mappings are not created in SharePoint, but within MIM.
+New user profile properties can be created in SharePoint Servers; however, the mappings are not created in SharePoint, but within MIM.

 ## NetBios name